axonfibre/axon.go/README.md

 - Get blocks and outputs
 - Sign transactions
 - Generate addresses
-- Interact with an Axon node
+- Interact with an Axon Node
-- Act as a foundation for Go based node software
+- Foundation for Go based node software

 If you need to have more sophisticated account management, have a look at [wallet.rs](https://github.com/axonfibre/wallet.rs) for which we also provide bindings in Python and JavaScript.